-Join Cris Ippolite for an in-depth discussion in this video Using primary and foreign key fields, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Using primary and foreign key fields, part of FileMaker Pro: Relational Database Design.

 - Once you've completed your data modeling exercise,…you will have determined what tables…you're going to need in your FileMaker database,…as well as what relationships…are going to be needed between those tables.…What you'll need in order to create relationships…is something that could link each related table together…so that each table has to have a little hook in there…that allows that connection.…In relational databases,…you're gonna connect two related tables together…using special fields defined in each table…and these fields are called keys.…A key field is just like any other field…that you're defining in your database,…but unlike these other fields,…they perform special functions.…